-Out-of-State is a network-based point-of-service plan and is administered by Blue Cross and Blue Shield of Texas.
-HealthSelect Out-of-State is only available to employees who live or work out-of-state.
+Out-of-State is a network-based preferred provider network administered by Blue Cross and Blue Shield of Texas.
+HealthSelect Out-of-State is only available to employees who live or work outside the state of Texas.
 HealthSelectSM of Texas

 is available to employees who live or work in Texas.

 HealthSelect Out-of-State includes a comprehensive prescription drug plan called the HealthSelect Prescription Drug Program,

 which is administered by OptumRx.
 You will receive two ID cards: one for medical and one for prescription drug benefits.

 Enrollment in this plan also includes $5,000 of Basic Term Life Insurance

 - You do not need to select a PCP.

 - You do not need a referral to see a specialist.

 - HealthSelect Out-of-State benefits are now the same as HealthSelect of Texas.

 - There is no annual medical deductible if you stay in the network.